General Inquiries

 Key date: 15 Mar.

-By 15 March, write the Grad Coordinator a letter in which you:
+By 15 March, write the Associate Chair of Graduate Studies a letter in which you:

 Once you have been informed as to the constitution of your advisory committee, you should speak with each member and hammer out what your primary and secondary subfields will be, ie: Contemporary Peninsular Narrative / Theories of Space or Caribbean Poetry / Nationalism & Citizenship.
 Your committee members will then negotiate the lists with you.
 The precise wording and descriptions of the fields are bound to change as you read more and focus your topic.